z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-2.md

 [29]:   sending close signal to threads
 ```

 Always keep threading in mind when taking on a time-consuming problem.
-Networked multithreading can be a challenge to implement, but is an indespensible skill in the world of data-gathering.
+Networked multithreading can be a challenge to implement, but is an indispensible skill in the world of data-gathering.